-Museum hours: 11am-5pm, Monday through Saturday, closed on Sundays.
+Museum hours: 11am-4pm, Monday through Friday.
+Closed on Saturday and Sunday.

 The Surfing Heritage preserves the history of surfing for future generations.
-We collect, preserve, and document surf craft, print, photos, oral histories, art, cinematography, and surfing memorabilia.
+We collect and archive surf craft, print, photos, oral histories, art, cinematography, and surfing memorabilia.

 Through education and outreach we tell surfing's story and bring its rich lore to life.

 Exit the 5 Freeway at Ave.
 Pico and head inland.
 At Calle Del Cerro make a right (just past the Albertson’s parking lot across from San Clemente High School).
 After cresting the hill (approx. 1.5 miles), make a right onto Calle Iglesia.
 At the “T” intersection, make another right (still Calle Iglesia) we’re the first parking lot on your right, 110 Calle Iglesia.